10 Surprisingly Impressive Halloween Hair Transformations

 Most people appreciate Halloween for different reasons at different stages of their life.
 When you're a kid, you get to stay out well past bedtime.
-When you're in college, you can party all Halloweekend.
+When you're at uni, you can party all Halloweekend.
 And when you're an adult, the best part of the holiday is the 27 mini candy bars and bag of candy corn you somehow crush in just 24 hours.

 But one thing remains the same throughout all of life's stages: everyone loves to dress up.
 Not that anything should stop you year-round, but Halloween is the one time where you can be whoever you want to be (ideally with some necessary boundaries).